Self-organized swimming with odd elasticity: Introduction

-The shape gait of an active material is, in general, determined as an elastohydrodynamics coupling problem, which is non-local and non-linear due to the material geometry even at low Reynolds number.
-Here, to investigate the elastohydrodynamics of odd-elastic material, we consider a simple but general description of a swimming filament known as Purcell's three-link swimmer model \cite{Purcell1977}, which is a minimal model of microswimming with two degrees of freedom.
-It has been studied in various aspects of biological swimmers and artificial robots, such as efficiency, stability, and control \cite{Becker2003, Avron2008, Passov2012, Hatton2013, Giraldi2015, moreau2019local, Zheng2021}.
-Many models of elastohydrodynamic swimming necessitate internal forces that drive the material as an input function \cite{Olson2013, Simons2015, Ishimoto2018a, Gadelha2019}, or further modeling on the internal structure, for example, the finer flagellar structure and regulation mechanism of molecular motors \cite{Riedel2007, Evans2010, Gadelha2013, Bayly2015}.
+Therefore, the aim {\bl of this paper} is to extend the previous swimming theory of odd-elastic material by \citet{Yasuda2021} to planar or higher-dimensional motion as well as to an arbitrary number of dimensions of shape space, and determine whether such a material can self-propel.
+We also seek universal features for the dynamics of a generalized linear elastic material at low Reynolds number, assuming the odd-elastic modulus as a simple coarse-grained representation of material activity {\bl -- although this representation is not claimed to model or explain biological microswimming by odd elasticity.} The shape gait of an active material is, in general, given by the solution to an elastohydrodynamics coupling problem, which is non-local and non-linear due to the material geometry even at low Reynolds number.
+Thus, as a simple but canonical model, we will first consider a coarse-grained description of a swimming filament known as Purcell's three-link swimmer \cite{Purcell1977} (Fig.\ref{fig:tls}(a)).
+As a minimal model of microswimming with two degrees of freedom, it has been studied to understand various aspects of biological swimmers and artificial robots, such as efficiency, stability, and control \cite{Becker2003, Avron2008, Passov2012, Hatton2013, Giraldi2015, moreau2019local, Zheng2021}.

-In contrast, our aim is to seek general features of elastohydrodynamics of an odd-elastic filament as a coarse-grained continuum description of internal activity.
-Hence, we will demonstrate with this simple model that an odd-elastic filament can exhibit stable swimming in viscous fluid as a self-organized elastohydrodynamic buckling instability.
-Further, motivated by biological fluctuations in the low-dimensional shape space, as observed in sperm and {\it Chlamydomonas} flagellar waveforms \cite{Ma2014, Wan2014a, Ishimoto2017b}, we consider a noisy shape gait driven by the internal molecular fluctuations.
-Further, we establish a general theory in which the odd elasticity produces net locomotion from random noise through the coupling of the gauge field and probability current in the shape space.
+Many models of elastohydrodynamic swimming require programmed internal forces that drive the material as an input function \cite{Olson2013, Simons2015, Ishimoto2018a, Gadelha2019}, or further modeling on the internal structure, for example, the flagellar structure and regulation mechanism of molecular motors \cite{Riedel2007, Evans2010, Gadelha2013, Bayly2015}.
+These models are, therefore, problem-specific in general.
+In contrast, we will see that the odd-elasticity description leads to autonomous elastohydrodynamics equations.